trai-lynne-cloud/tlcore/README.md

 TLCore includes a real-time health evaluation layer that interprets live system metrics and converts them into a system-wide state.

-The health engine continuously evaluates metrics stored in memory and determines overall system condition.
+The health engine continuously evaluates metrics stored in memory and determines overall system condition using a rolling window evaluation strategy.

 ---